willcoxDev/up_to_bot/README.md

+A basic reddit bot that search comments in a particular subreddit for a mispelled word in this case 'up to' then replies to the redditor with the correct spelling.
+It also writes every comment.ID to one of three text files.
+One for correct spelling of the words 'up to' one for incorrect spelling 'upto' and one for every other comment that doesnt fit the other twos criteria.
+The code is highly editable and suitable for a beginner to have a play around with.

-Just made this as a prrof of concept.
-Will not be updating it further.
+Just made this as a proof of concept.
+I will not be updating it further.

 If you want to use yourself